Guaranteed Optimal Compositional Explanations for Neurons: Optimal Compositional Explanations

 \paragraph{Preliminaries and Terminology} Let $\mathfrak{L}^1$ be a concept set including properties of interest for a given model and task (e.g., names of colors, objects, categories, shapes).
 Let $\mathfrak{D} = \{x_1, x_2, ..., x_n\}$ be a dataset, where each input $x_i$ has dimension $d$ and is associated with a set of annotations (possibly empty) identifying the specific locations of concepts in that sample.
-In this paper, we use the term ``location'' to refer to the pair $(x,j)$ where $x$ identifies the position of a sample in the probing dataset and $j$ identifies the position of a feature.
+Annotations are assumed to be provided with the dataset or automatically computed by an external model~\citep{LaRosa2025}.
+In this paper, we use the term ``location'' to refer to the pair $(x,j)$ where $x$ identifies the position of a sample in the dataset and $j$ identifies the position of a feature in $x$.
 In vision tasks, these annotations correspond to segmentation masks that group features (i.e., pixels) semantically related, and a ``concept'' is the semantic label assigned by a human to that annotation.
 Note that the dataset can differ from the one used to train the model and is assumed to be used solely for neuron analysis.
 For this reason, $\mathfrak{D}$ is commonly referred to as a ``probing dataset''.
 The literature define the \emph{Concept Tensor} $\tM^{\mathfrak{L}^1} \in \{0,1\}^{|\mathfrak{L}^1|\times |\mathfrak{D}|\times d}$ as the binary tensor corresponding to the localization of each concept within the dataset samples, where an element in position $[k,x,j]$ is 1 if the annotations associated with the feature (i.e., pixel) in position $j$ of the sample $x$ include the concept $k$, and 0 otherwise.
 From the Concept Tensor, we can extract, for each concept $k$, the \emph{Concept Matrix} $\mM_k \in \{0,1\}^{|\mathfrak{D}|\times d}$.
-We use the notation $^1\cdot$ to indicate the set of locations equal to 1 in a binary matrix.
+We use the notation $^1\cdot$ to indicate the set of locations equal to 1 in a binary matrix (e.g.,$^1\mM_k$).